 Now, if you’re a volunteer, who’s the primary youth leader, it’s not a sin to put a price on your time.
 I know you do youth ministry for the love of kids, but I also know you wish your church or your pastor would appreciate you more for what you do.

 Don’t be afraid to turn in receipts and ask for recompense for your gas or taking a kid out to eat.
-Ask your church to pay for you camp fee or to pay for a youth worker conferences you want to go to.
-If your church does not step up, they do not value you.
+Ask your church to pay for your camp fee or to pay for youth worker conferences you want to go to.
+If your church doesn’t step up in those areas, they do not value you.

 Stop making excuses

 God has given us the awesome privilege to serve students.
-We believe and have faith in God that he will do a great work in them, but we also must believe He’ll do it through us as a leader.
+We believe and have faith in God that he will do a great work in them, but we also must believe He’ll do a good work in us as leaders as well.

 The respect we give our calling and our gifts increases the respect we’ll receive.
-If we do not respect the ministry, others will not either.
-The excuses we make for not doing our best, decreases the value and thereby the respect we’ll receive of doing it.
+If we do not respect our ministry, our time, or gifts, others will not either.
+The excuses we make for not doing our best, decreases the value and thereby the respect we’ll receive in doing it.